How To Be A Doctor in Malaysia After SPM

 You’ll need to have at least 5Bs at SPM (or O Levels / IGCSE) including:

-In addition, you must also have a credit in Bahasa Melayu and a pass in Sejarah in SPM.
+In addition, you must also have a pass in Bahasa Melayu and Sejarah in SPM.
 This is to fulfil the requirements of working in the government for your housemanship later on.

 What if you don’t have 5Bs in the required subjects at SPM level or equivalent?
 Perhaps you didn’t do well in physics or mathematics, or didn’t take one of the two subjects thinking that they’re not relevant to medicine.
 Is there still a chance for you to pursue a medical degree?